-Performance evaluations during work from home ought to function as a motivating tool and not as a judgement-based one.
-Another version of virtual performance reviews that has emerged with the pandemic is providing “in-the-moment” feedback for employees.
-This is the best time for companies to motivate their employees to learn and broaden their skill set and pinpoint on what they're doing right and where they can improve, rather than waiting until the end of the year to provide feedback.
+Work from home performance evaluation ought to function as a motivating tool and not as a judgement-based one.
+Another version of AI in performance management reviews that has emerged with the pandemic is providing “in-the-moment” feedback for employees.
+This is the best time for companies to motivate their employees to learn and broaden their skill set and pinpoint on what they're doing right and where they can improve with 360 degree feedback questions, rather than waiting until the end of the year to provide feedback.

 Flexibility is another given with the pandemic where the taking up of new roles and responsibilities are commonplace amidst employees.
 By diversifying themselves into various sectors of the business and being accountable for their functions, performance management reviews should measure if employees are growing on the personal as well as professional levels.

 In normal times, job reviews are a chance for managers to confront poor performers by demanding improvement.
 But these uncertain times are not for beating up someone who is not performing.
 It is necessary for employers to make a conscious decision which battles they want to fight right now.
 Instead, if someone on the team is not delivering, it would be ideal to find out why by asking what’s going on in his or her life.
 Offering a “time-bound grace period” for employees to pull up their socks and turn things around would be the way to navigate a company’s route.